thunderbird/send-suite/docs/EngDesignDoc.md

 Lockbox is a web application and Thunderbird Extension that gives paid users the ability to:

 - store and manage encrypted files in Lockbox's cloud storage
-- create encrypted email attachments, either uploaded from their device or directly from Lockbox
+- create encrypted email attachments in Thunderbird, either uploaded from their filesystem or directly from Lockbox
 - send end-to-end encrypted files to other paid users or to anonymous users
 - protect access to files with a password
 - create access links that expire after a period of time

 ## Background

-Firefox Send allowed anonymous users encrypt and share files.
-However, it was shut down for various reasons (largely due to abuse).
+A previous Mozilla product, Firefox Send allowed anonymous users encrypt and share files.
+It was shut down due to abuse by cybercriminals and a lack of reporting mechanisms.

-Lockbox will:
+Lockbox intends to address these issues and expand to use cases beyond simple file sharing.

+## Goals

-- allow the sharing of files in a privacy-respecting way.
+- allow the storing and sharing of files in a privacy-respecting way.
 - provide true end-to-end encryption, never storing or transmitting an encryption key in plaintext.
 - deter abuse by requiring a paid account in order to upload or send files.
 - automatically submit any public links to files to trusted services that will scan for malware and exploitative material.
+- provide tools for reporting abuse.

 ## Non-Goals

-We will not guarantee that the system is secure against sophisticated attacks by governments or other parties with sufficient resources.
+We will not guarantee that the system is secure against sophisticated attacks by governments or other parties attempting to break the encryption.

 # System Overview